KinXpeng/cins-docs/docs/guide/introduction/index.en-US.md

 CINS: For **convenient development**, the integration of common regular, upload, array and other methods, greatly improve the efficiency of work development!

-- **Common** methods do not install dependencies。
+- **Common** methods do not install dependencies.
-- The **library** integrates a variety of more complex methods and the writing of some components.
+- **Advance** integrates a variety of more complex methods and the writing of some components.
+- **Column** collected some basics, some questions, and links to useful documentation.

 ## Features